Gottfried, Prince of Hohenlohe-Langenburg: Marriage and issue

 Their four elder children were all born at Schwäbisch Hall, while the two youngest boys, twins, were born in Langenburg.

 Later years and death

 After World War II, he was appointed as district administrator (Landrat) of Crailsheim.
 Gottfried became an advocate for West German business interests, which included securing land leases in Liberia.
+Together with his wife and their three elder children, he took part in the ship tour organized by Queen Frederica and her husband King Paul of Greece in 1954, which became known as the “Cruise of the Kings” and was attended by over 100 royals from all over Europe.

 On 11 May 1960, Gottfried died at Langenburg Castle after a long illness.
 He is buried on the castle grounds.

 Archives

 Prince Gottfried's personal papers (including family correspondence and photographs) are preserved in the Hohenlohe-Langenburg family archive (Nachlass Fürst Gottfried, HZAN La 145), which is in the Hohenlohe Central Archive (Hohenlohe-Zentralarchiv Neuenstein) in Neuenstein Castle in the town of Neuenstein, Baden-Württemberg, Germany.